Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 Operators are unique symbols that are used to carry out operations on operands.
 For the conditional statements to use to determine if the value is `true` or `false` before executing the code block.
 They can be represented as Arithmetic, Relational, Logical, and Miscellaneous.

 ### Arithmetic
-Arithmetic operators are mathematical operators used to perform calculations to numeric values.
+Arithmetic operators are mathematical operators used to perform calculations for numeric values.

 - `+` - Addition
 - `-` - Subtraction